bedantsharma/SOC476/other methods of collecting data.md

 	-  flexible,
 	- rapidly administered
 	- cost effective
-	- evidence collected was timely and tailored to specific information need s fo vaccinations campaigns in the region.
+	- evidence collected was timely and tailored to specific information needs for vaccinations campaigns in the region.
 ### key findings of the survey
 1. High vaccine acceptance but low coverage: Low vaccination rates contrast with high levels of vaccine acceptance in SSA through the pandemic
 2. ‘Vaccine acceptance ranged from near-universal acceptance in Ethiopia in 2020 to just below seven in ten people in Burkina Faso in 2021 and never dipped below 83% when averaged across the countries we study in any of the three years of data collection’
 3. Changes in individual’s vaccine attitudes over time: ‘Across countries, three in ten respondents (29.8%) changed their attitude about COVID-19 vaccination over time'
-4.